radian-software/straight.el/README.md

 watchexec invocation should be running the Python callback file for every file modification and that should be mapping it back to a `straight.el` repository.

+There may also be warnings from watchexec notifying you that there are issues with your system configuration; some cases are known to work best with some custom `sysctl` configuration, and will tell you so in that log file.

 If that's working then the next step is that when a modification is detected, the callback script creates a file in